marclelamy/viewjson/README.md

 A beautiful, client-side JSON visualizer that transforms your JSON data into an interactive node graph.
 Made with [React Flow](https://reactflow.dev/) <3

 ## Why this exists
 - **No size limits** - There's no limit to how big your JSON can be.
-Your computer catching fire is the only limit.
+Your computer catching fire is the only limit
-- **100% client-side** - legend says the app doesn't even run on a server.
+- **100% client-side** - legend says the app doesn't even run on a server
-- **Actually free** - No paywalls, no subscriptions, no upscale, no BS.
+- **Actually free** - No paywalls, no subscriptions, no upscale, no BS

 ## Features
 - Interactive node-based graph visualization